fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 > It is recommended that you copy the JavaScript files of the `vue` folder from `fusioncharts-suite-xt > integrations > vue > js` to your project folder.

-Following is the list of files present in your `fusioncharts-suite-xt > js` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder:

 File Name|Description|
 -|-